-once an international entity of political standing but also contains its own alienated sub-national Others, as with the novel's intra-US setting of a (metaphorically Iraqi) desert.
-This works, once more, bi-directionally, for this is how the United States is fictionally depicted here and it is also how the invasion of another sovereign power can be justified on the basis of terrorism; agents of terrorism are shown as at once Other (both nationally and culturally) but also as integral to the host.
-Indeed, Elster makes this explicit within his fictional article, mediating between the collective will of a power-structure nation and the sub-national, terrorist component as
+"rendition."
+"Rendition" and "enhanced interrogation techniques" - which Elster knows to be criminal as he projects a future scenario in which "the administration's crimes" are tried in a Nuremberg/Eichmann-esque fashion with "men and women, in cubicles, wearing headphones" - are always undertaken, though, by "others."
+64 Indeed, those who "ask pointed questions of flesh-and-blood individuals" "behind closed doors" are not the state but "finally others, still others."
+65 The implications of the state structure here are that it constitutes at once an international entity of political standing, but also contains its own alienated subnational Others, as with the novel's intra-US setting of a (metaphorically Iraqi) desert.
+This works, once more, bidirectionally, for this is how the United States is fictionally depicted here and it is also how the invasion of another sovereign power can be justified on the basis of terrorism; agents of terrorism are shown at once as Other (both nationally and culturally) and also as integral to the host.
+Indeed, Elster makes this explicit within his fictional article, mediating between the collective will of a power-structure nation and the subnational, terrorist component, as